underscoreio/underscoreio/src/_posts/2018-05-17-modelling-js.md

 The second thing to know is that we're writing a `Request => Response` function.
 The request will be an "intent" (such as "TellJoke") and the response will be the text to be spoken (such as a terrible Dad joke).
-However, we're going to have to turn that into a `() => Unit`.
-The side-effect is calling the Node APIs to read values and set the response.
+However, we're going to have to turn that into something that looks like a `() => Unit`.
+The side-effect in there is calling the Node APIs to read values and set the response.
 Not nice, but the point here is that Scala.js can represent the JavaScript API we've been handed.

 # Feature 1: JSGlobalScope -- representing global JavaScript values to Scala